cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Again, one Aggregator initiates the computation.
 This Aggregator is called the Leader and all other Aggregators are called Helpers.

-At the start of each round, the Leader requests from each Helper its prep share.
-After gathering each of the prep shares, the Leader computes the next prep message (via `vdaf.prep_shares_to_prep()`) and broadcasts it to the Helpers.
-At this point, each Aggregator runs `vdaf.prep_next()` locally to either recover an output share or, if more rounds of preparation are required, compute its updated state and prep share.
-If another round is required, then the Helper responds to the broadcast message with its next prep share.
+At the start of each round, the Leader requests from each Helper its verifier share.
+After gathering each of the verifier shares, the Leader computes the next verifier message (via `vdaf.ver_shares_to_msg()`) and broadcasts it to the Helpers.
+At this point, each Aggregator runs `vdaf.verify_next()` locally to either recover an output share or, if more rounds of verification are required, compute its updated state and verifier share.
+If another round is required, then the Helper responds to the broadcast message with its next verifier share.

 The Aggregators proceed in this way until each recovers an output share or some step of the computation fails.